WieeRd/questionable/README.md

 ## 3. Provide Enough Information

 "It doesn't work" just doesn't work.
-Keep 3 things in mind:
+Keep these in mind:

 - **Clarify the goal** in terms of expected input, output, and their relation.